eamsa22/dine-easy-app/README.md

 16. Choose the storage location and click Done.

 Note: Firebase Storage offers a free trial for up to 1GB of storage.
 After the free trial ends, you may be charged for storage usage.
 You can monitor usage and switch to a paid plan if needed.
 For the storage requirements of the app (e.g., storing images or files), make sure you have sufficient free storage or switch to a paid plan after the free trial ends.

 Note: Firebase Services is already enabled for the project you don't have to do any configuration in gradle for this.

+Note: you have to activate Localisation and internet to run the app